akramoo/akramoo/README.md

 ## 🧑‍💻 About Me

-I'm a software engineer who works across the whole stack — the interface people click, the API behind it, and increasingly the AI that makes it useful.
+I'm a software engineer who works across the full stack: the interface, the API behind it, and the AI layer on top.

 I graduated in **June 2026** with a Master's in **Intelligent Computer Systems Engineering** from the University of Algiers 1.
-Along the way I've spent about two years building real things for real users: internal platforms for a bank-services company, client websites as a freelancer, computer-vision tooling for a product team, and most recently a multi-agent AI assistant inside a telecom operator.
+Alongside my studies I spent about two years building for real users: internal platforms for a bank-services company, client websites as a freelancer, computer-vision tooling for a product team, and most recently a multi-agent AI assistant inside a telecom operator.

-What I enjoy most is the messy middle — taking a vague problem, choosing an architecture that won't collapse in six months, and shipping it.
+The work I like best starts out vague.
+Picking an architecture that still holds up a year later, then getting it shipped, is the part I care about.

 🎯 **Currently open to opportunities**, ideally where AI meets production software.